valotvince/perf-workshop/src/app/exercise-1/README.md

 - show an title, description and image (based on item's id)
 - show a fake number of active users changing each second

+## Goals

+- Find out using Performance Chrome DevTool what are the issues of the component on re-render (describe it, using screenshots from DevTools).
-The goal is to bring the component re-rendering time around or below 0.50 ms (half micro-second).
+- Bring the component re-rendering time around or below 0.50 ms (half micro-second).
 First render time isn't an issue.

 ## Information